4 Strategies to Effectively Spread Public Health Awareness

 • Include talking points: These points should describe complex issues or events.
 They are backed by research, simple to understand, and directly relate to the key messages.

-ATSDR’s talking points include:
+ATSDR’s talking points included:

 • ATSDR has been investigating PV in Eastern Pennsylvania since 2006.

-• ATSDR responded immediately when the Pennsylvania Department of
+• ATSDR responded immediately when the Pennsylvania Department of Health asked it to investigate PV in Eastern Pennsylvania.

 • ATSDR has secured grants and worked with experts to carry out the investigation.